haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 - (d) **Identify**: Creates an output layer with the spatial extent of the input layer but includes attribute information from the overlay.

-In addition to the aforementioned vector overlay methods, other common multiple layer geoprocessing options are available to the user.
+In addition to the aforementioned vector overlay methods, **other common multiple layer geoprocessing options** are available to the user.
 These included the clip, erase, and split tools.

 - (e) **Clip**: Used to extract those features from an input point, line, or polygon layer that falls within the spatial extent of the clip layer.

 - (f) **Erase**: Whereas the clip tool preserves areas within an input layer, the erase tool preserves only those areas outside the extent of the erase layer.

-- (g) **Split**: Used to divide an input layer into two or more layers based on a split layer
+- (g) **Split**: Used to divide an input layer into two or more layers based on a split layer.

 ### Geometric predicates
-Geometric predicates are boolean functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.
+Geometric predicates are functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.
+They are often part of the options when doi

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)
 Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
 Available geometric predicates are: